All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can gut peptides help with autoimmune conditions?

 Many autoimmune conditions are linked to intestinal permeability (leaky gut).
 When the gut barrier is compromised, antigens enter the bloodstream and can trigger immune responses against the body's own tissues.
 By repairing the gut barrier, peptide therapy may help reduce autoimmune activation.
-This does not replace immunological treatment but can be a valuable supportive strategy.
+This doesn't replace immunological treatment but can be a valuable supportive strategy.

 Can I take probiotics alongside a gut peptide stack?